ebrook27/ebrook27.github.io/_portfolio/portfolio-opioid-risk.md

 - changes in unemployment, and
 - changes in insurance coverage.

-The magnitude of these interventions is informed by historically observed policy shifts (e.g., post-2016 prescribing guidelines), but the results are interpreted conservatively as **model-consistent responses**, not causal claims.
+The magnitude of these interventions is informed by historically observed policy shifts (e.g., post-2016 prescribing guidelines), but the results are interpreted conservatively as *model-consistent responses, not causal claims.

 Crucially, we evaluate counterfactual responses **by risk strata**, revealing that:

 - high-risk counties often exhibit different sensitivity profiles than low-risk counties,
-- uniform national interventions can produce heterogeneous—and sometimes counterintuitive—effects across risk groups,
+- uniform national interventions can produce heterogeneous, and sometimes counterintuitive, effects across risk groups,
 - and structural vulnerability continues to shape outcomes even under aggressive supply-side interventions.

 <figure>